arabcoders/watchstate/README.md

 # FAQ

-### Q1: How to update new server watched state without overwriting the existing watch state?
+### Q: How to update new server watched state without overwriting the existing watch state?

 Add the server, disable the import operation, and enable export.
 Then run the following commands.